 – You don’t need any formal qualifications to be a life coach, although many life coaches have training in counseling, psychology, or social work.

 – Life coaching is about helping people

-Four things you should know about life coaching profession
+Four things you should know about the life coaching profession

-If you’re thinking about taking life coaching as a profession, there are a few things you should know.
+If you’re thinking about taking the life coaching profession, there are a few things you should know.

 - First, life coaches come from all walks of life.
 There is no one-size-fits-all life coach, so you can be sure to find a life coach that fits your unique style and personality.